 Where to stay in Penang?

-Penang offers plenty of options that suit all type of travellers.
+Penang offers plenty of options that suit all type of travelers.
 Looking for budget stays, then Armenian Street Heritage Hotel and East Indies Mansion are best choices that offer you a comfortable stay with finest services at reasonable prices.

 Extra tips while visiting Penang